jorgeluis1985/spring-mvc-movierankerapp/README.md

 * The use of Add, Update and Delete to impact records in the database in the respective actions within the `Movie Controller`
 * Implemented design patterns like Abstract Factory Method, Service Layer Pattern, MVC

-Debugging the project with breakpoints might be the most useful thing beginners can do to understand the different parts at play.

 ### Screenshots:
 ![list](https://user-images.githubusercontent.com/123747958/219455927-3f8ccf2c-b9d0-4fc7-ae18-d34b17c381b3.png)